 It is also important to be mindful of all surroundings, leaving each area as it is found.

 Native Irish trees are planted which include primarily alder, birch, hazel, willow and oak with the latter being the most common.

-Each tree that is planted is done in accordance with which area of the woodland that they will most thrive.
+Each tree is planted in an area of the woodland that is considered where they will most thrive.